mstevetodd/EngineDriver_Home/docs/operation/getting_started.rst

   * Press your phone's Menu button :guilabel:`≡` to access screens for Turnout/Point, Route and Power control, as well as adjust settings and set numerous preferences
   * You can also 'swipe/fling' left or right to jump quickly back and forth between the Throttle, Routes, Turnouts/Points and Web pages.
 (Use Preferences to choose which are in the left / right swipe list) |BR|\ |BR|\

-  * To release a single loco (or consist/multiple unit), click :guilabel:`Select` again and click the :guilabel:`Release` button
+  * To release a single loco (or |consist|), click :guilabel:`Select` again and click the :guilabel:`Release` button

   * To release all locos, just press the :guilabel:`Back` button and exit the app. |BR|\ This will also stop your locos (can be overridden in preferences)

 Note:

-* To create a consist/multiple unit 'on-the-fly', simply select additional locos for the same throttle, then select which way the new loco if facing.
+* To create a |consist| 'on-the-fly', simply select additional locos for the same throttle, then select which way the new loco if facing.
 Direction and speed will be sent for all. :guilabel:`Release` will release all for that throttle.